How are your social media marketing efforts doing these days? Are you getting customers, followers?

 And the number of likes on your Facebook page represents only a small fraction of customer sales.
 The biggest mistake some marketers make is believing that they have tons of customers because they have tons of likes.
 It’s simply not true.

 Is There A Better Way?

 But my point is this: If you spend hundreds of dollars, or more, a month on Facebook ads, and you get a ton of people clicking that like button, but not one sale or customer, or very few; you have to ask yourself, was that money well spent?

 Is there a better way?

-This is my frustration with social media marketing these days.
-And brings me back full circle to that podcast I listened to this morning.
+All of these factors are the cause of my frustration with social media marketing these days; which brings me back full circle to that podcast I listened to this morning.